Chicago’s top cop defends police actions during protests

-CHICAGO (AP) — Chicago’s police superintendent defended his officers’ actions during weekend clashes with protesters, saying Monday that theyacted professionally in the face of a “concerted effort” by those in the crowd trying to provoke a violent confrontation with them.
+CHICAGO (AP) — Chicago’s police superintendent defended his officers’ actions during weekend clashes with protesters, saying Monday that they acted professionally in the face of a “concerted effort” by those in the crowd trying to provoke a violent confrontation with them.

 Video footage shows some in the crowd donning gas masks, changing clothes to hide their identities and putting up umbrellas, a tactic seen at recent protests that is meant to shield from view people throwing projectiles at officers, Superintendent David Brown told reporters.